How To Save Your Pumpkin Seeds for Planting

 Your pumpkin will also last longer if it is cured outside in the sun for 5 to 7 days after harvesting or indoors in a warm—85 degrees F—spot for 7 to 10 days to further harden the skin.

-After curing, keep them in a cool dry place until you are ready to carve them!
+After curing, keep them in a cool, dry place until you are ready to carve them!
+Learn how to keep your carved pumpkins looking their best!

 If you have had a bumper crop, be sure to share them with friends and family or you could even sell them!
-Be sure to save some more seeds for next year!
+Also, be sure to save some more seeds for next year!

 About The Author